starfishthestarfish/starfishthestarfish/README.md

 - 🌱 I’m currently learning HTML and CSS.
 - 👯 I’m looking to collaborate on apps created with React and JS/TS and creation of websites with CSS, JS, and HTML.
 - 🤔 I’m looking for help with JS.
-- 📖 I know some C++, HTML, and Python, but don't ask me are pointers for.
+- 📖 I know some a little bit of everything, but don't ask me what are pointers for.
 - 💬 Ask me about whatever you want!
 I'll try answering to the best of my knowledge.
 But I am slow to answer.
 - 🎵 Fun fact: I also produce music and sing.
 Being an artist is my biggest dream.